QualiChain/consortium/README.md

 ### Troubleshooting
 In case of errors at the npm install phase, make sure you have both build-essential and libkrb5-dev utilities installed:
-* sudo apt-get install build-essential
+* ``sudo apt-get install build-essential``
-* sudo apt-get install libkrb5-dev
+* ``sudo apt-get install libkrb5-dev``

 ### Testing
-1. After following the instructions on the `` QualiChain Higher Education Module``, give as IssuerID ``did:ethr:`` + the address of the account used to upload the certificate ("did:ethr:0x2CefB619218825C0c670D8E77f7039e0693E1dDC" by default).
+1. After following the instructions on the QualiChain Higher Education Module, give as IssuerID ``did:ethr:`` + the address of the account used to upload the certificate ("did:ethr:0x2CefB619218825C0c670D8E77f7039e0693E1dDC" by default).
-2. The CivilID should be the same as the name of the pdf (``12345678``).
+2. The Civil ID should be the same as the name of the pdf file (e.g., ``12345678``).
 3. Click on verify

 ## QualiChain Consortium

-We have an applications and a smart contract for managing the QualiChain Consortium.
-The contract keeps a set of members (HEIs) of the consortium.
+The third module is an applications and a smart contract for managing the QualiChain Consortium, i.e., a set of HEIs using the QualiChain platform to provide assurances about the certificates they issue.
+The smart contract keeps a set of members (HEIs) of the consortium.
 For new HEIs to join the consortium they have to be supported by the current members.

-The applications provides an interface that allows HEIs to vote on new members of the consortium and to change the quorum required to make such decisions.
+The application provides an interface that allows HEIs to vote on new members of the consortium and to change the quorum required to make such decisions.
 It also gives the possibiliy to vote on the removal of a current member of the consortium.
-All these operations are done using the Consortium Application.

 ### Installing and running
-The setup process for running this module is somewhat long, so some of the necessary steps have already been completed.
-Specifically, 3 HEI accounts were already created and one HEI contract for each HEI was also deployed.
+The setup process for running this module is somewhat long as we need to build a consortium, so some of the necessary steps have already been completed.
+Specifically, 3 HEI accounts have already been created and one HEI contract for each HEI has also been deployed.
 All the information on the created accounts is available in the ``accounts.txt`` file (see the entries for HEI 1, HEI 2 and HEI 3).

 In the ``QualiChain Consortium`` directory execute the Consortium Application and do the following:
 1. Run ``npm install``
-2. Optional as already done with the data of HEI 1: Pick the data of a HEI that is part of the consortium already (in ``accounts.txt``).
-Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of the file ``consortiumScript.js``.
+2. Optional as already done with the data of HEI 1: Pick the data of a HEI that is already part of the consortium (in ``accounts.txt``).
+Copy the Account number and the Private Key (without the initial ``0x``) respectively to lines 5 and 6 of the file ``consortiumScript.js``.
 3. Run ``npm start``

 ### Testing (Register HEI)
-1. Create a new HEI account and its HEI contract by following the instructions above in the "QualiChain Higher Education Module" (the optional setps).
+1. Create a new HEI account and its HEI contract by following the instructions above in the "QualiChain Higher Education Module" (the optional steps).

 2. In the Consortium Application, by following the instructions below you will register the new HEI using the "Register HEI" form.
-Notice that this operation is being done by the HEI for which you configured the Consortium Application ("Installing and Running" above, HEI 1 by default).
+Notice that this operation is being done by the HEI for which you configured the consortium application ("Installing and Running" above, HEI 1 by default).
 In the form, the "HEI identifier" field corresponds to the DID of a HEI and the "contract address" field to the respective HEI contract.
 * Run ``npm start``
 * Insert in the "HEI identifier" field "did:ethr:{address of the new HEI's account}" and the HEI contract address in the respective field.
 * Press submit.